 Risk Type Description Solvency Capital Requirement Due to the management action to terminate policyholder contracts if a default was to occur and it has the right to do so within three months' written notice, the impact of the overall assumptions are reduced as it only covers the capital in order to run off the business over an expedited timeframe (currently assumed to be one year) while it can fulfil its liability to policyholders and continue to meet its solvency requirements.
-The assumptions used are based on the Probability of Default (PD) of an unrated entity (4.2%) and Loss Given Default (LGD) of 50%.
-The LGD of 50% applies to reinsurance companies and as FLIIL is treating the rebate asset as a reinsurance asset, the 50% is deemed appropriate.
 Banks & ILF Fund Counterparties The other counterparty risk exposure relates to the default of banks where there are cash balances held with those banks, and to the default of the managers of the Institutional Liquidity Fund plc.
 The Company primarily holds it cash balances (own funds) capital in the Fidelity Institutional Liquidity Fund (ILF), an AAA rated money market fund.
 The Company holds other cash on deposit with investment grade rated banks (such as Barclays Bank plc or Bank of America Merrill Lynch).
 Accounts receivable balances are held predominantly with other FIL Group companies, which are considered low risk.
-Due to the rebate agreement the impact of these banks to FLIL if they were to default is considered relatively minimal as it would be recovered under the fund provision agreement.
+Due to the rebate agreement the impact of these banks to FLIIL if they were to default is considered relatively minimal as it would be recovered under the fund provision agreement.
 Operational Risk Operational risk is the risk of direct or indirect loss resulting from inadequate or failed internal processes, people and systems or from external events.
 It includes legal risk but excludes strategic and reputational risk.
-It includes conduct risk, the risk that actions (or failures to act) by FIL Life Ireland or FPM and its employees have a detrimental impact on customer outcomes or undermine the integrity of (and public confidence in) financial markets or the financial services industry. €1.186m The Company does not face material operational risk exposure due to the existence of an intercompany agreement, but the Company does consider the possibility of operational risk exposure events elsewhere in the Fidelity Group, leading to a possible impact on the support agreement for the Company from the other FIL Group entity.
-The Company outsources administration operations to a FIL Group company and this arrangement is covered under the Insurance agreement ("IASA").
+It includes conduct risk, the risk that actions (or failures to act) by FIL Life Ireland or FPM and its employees have a detrimental impact on customer outcomes or undermine the integrity of (and public confidence in) financial markets or the financial services industry. €1.04m The Company does not face material operational risk exposure due to the existence of an intercompany agreement, but the Company does consider the possibility of operational risk exposure events elsewhere in the Fidelity Group, leading to a possible impact on the support agreement for the Company from the other FIL Group entity.
+The Company outsources administration operations to a FIL Group company and this arrangement is covered under the IASA.
 The operations undertaken include carrying out the insurance administration services and investment management services such as devising and implementing investment policy and managing allocation of investments of the Company's funds where those funds comprise more than one underlying collective investment scheme.
 The primary operational risks which the Company is exposed to which are not covered by the IASA, are considered to be in respect of Fund Accounting, Corporate Governance failures, and Cyber IT risk fraud at the Head Office level.
-Costs arising in respect of such an operational risk event are mitigated through the existence of an intercompany agreement with FIL Fund Management Limited (FFML), a Fidelity group company, to ensure the Company achieves a specified level of income.
+Costs arising in respect of such an operational risk event are mitigated through the existence of an intercompany agreement with FIL Fund Management Limited (FFML), a Fidelity group company, to ensure the Company achieves